-This article was contributed by our friends at Retail Customer Experience.
+This article was contributed by Brian Cluster at Retail Customer Experience.

 U.S. holiday retail sales in 2019 exceeded $1 trillion for the first time ever, according to eMarketer.
 The 3.7 percent increase during last year’s peak season, the November-December holiday sales season, was approximately $1.01 trillion — the best of times for retailers, for sure.

 We should be expecting another record-breaking season this year, but like most industries in the wake of COVID-19, projections have flipped upside down.
 Brick-and-mortar retailers have had to make two years of innovation happen in about two months, while eCommerce, at the same time, has reached double-digit growth.

 The reality is that even when the pandemic is in the rear-view mirror, consumers will continue to increasingly buy online or mix internet and in-store purchases.
 Lines of patrons waiting outside for door busters after Thanksgiving dinner won’t be a reality this year, and it’s questionable whether they’ll return in the future.
 As such, brick-and-mortar retailers must adapt, and fast.

 Here are the three questions we’re asking about the holiday season — and a few possible answers for how retailers will adjust.

 What are early indicators telling us about the holidays?